sazr/Computer-Vision-Algorithm-Cheatsheet/concepts.md

 ##### HSV:
 Hue, Saturation and value.
 Hue = dominant color; the names that we give to colors (such as green, yellow, blue, and red) correspond to the different hue values.
 Saturation = how vivid the color is; pastel colors have low saturation, colors of the rainbow = highly saturated.
 Brightness/Value = luminosity of a color.
 ###### When not use:
-Useful for detecting colours as HSV (*or just hue?*) is better at detecting contrasts between colours than BGR/RGB
 ###### When not to use:

 ##### LAB: